Mohsin013/code-converter/README.md

  For frontend:
 1. Navigate to the project folder: `cd code-converter-app`
-4. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-5. Start the application: `npm start`
+3. Start the application: `npm start`
 The application will be accessible at `http://localhost:3000/`.

 For Backend:
 1. Navigate to the project folder: `cd code-translator`
+2. Create a `.env` file in the root of the project and add your OpenAI API key as follows: OPENAI_API_KEY : `your-api-key`
-4. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-5. Start the application: `npm run dev`
+4. Start the application: `npm run dev`
 The application will be accessible at `http://localhost:5000/`.

 ## Usage